-Most charities and non-profit organisations typically set up in Singapore under the public company limited by guarantee option.
+Most charities and non-profit organisations are typically set up in Singapore under the public company limited by guarantee option.

-Advantages of a public company limited by guarantee include a separate legal status and limited liability for its members.
+The advantages of a public company limited by guarantee include a separate legal status and limited liability for its members.
 Also, there is no share capital.
 When the company is wound up, each member is only liable to pay the amount guaranteed by him per the memorandum of association of the company.
 This amount could be as little as S$1.

 A charity setting up under the company limited by guarantee option must lodge a Memorandum and Articles of Association (M&A) in order to register the company.